0hAodha/ohaodha.ie/content/blog/The Books I Read in March, April, May, and June 2026/index.md

         *An M.A., by Gob?
 I, too, am an M.A. of the same wretched university and can prove documentarily (by producing the preposterous "thesis") that the degree, like the university, is a fake.*

 [^8]:   The English.
-        Here, Pearse engages in a time-honoured Irish literary tradition by emphasising the unnaturalness of the presence of the invading people, and thus the virtue of those who fighat against them.
+        Here, Pearse engages in a time-honoured Irish literary tradition by emphasising the unnaturalness of the presence of the invading people, and thus the virtue of those who fight against them.
         A particular example of this is the Irish medieval text {{<gaelic>}}Cogad Gáedel re Gallaib{{</gaelic>}} *The War of the Gael with the Foreigners*, which describes the war of Brian Boru against the Vikings: despite there being a more specific word for the Norse ({{<gaelic>}}Loċlannaċ{{</gaelic>}}), the word for foreigner is used instead.
         I think that this point is often overlooked when analysing the history of the Battle of Clontarf: there seems to be a desire by many historians to view Boru's campaign as purely political and power-seeking, and while that very well may have been his own motives (I am not well-informed enough to comment on that subject), it is undeniable that the Irish of the time viewed themselves as a native, singular people, and the Norse as foreign invaders, despite the Norse in question having lived in Ireland for hundreds of years, and most probably never even having been anywhere in the general vicinity of Scandinavia.
         Thus, a key motive for the war is overlooked, and the Irish victory is viewed as Pyrrhic, despite not being viewed as such at the time (in my opinion).
         An example of what I'm talking about here is the *Battle of Clontarf* episode of the BBC Radio 4 podcast *In Our Time*, in which the expert guests repeatedly translate the word {{<gaelic>}}Gallaib{{</gaelic>}} as "Vikings" instead of the more correct "foreigners", and portray Boru as a political figure and his victory as Pyrrhic.
-        This analysis, in my opinion, fails to account for how Boru motivated the armies of Ireland to unite with him and fight such a formidable force without appealing to their sense of nationalist (? perhaps presumptuous to use such a word for the Irish medieval period) justice and ethnic resentment for the Norse, and why the Irish chroniclers, who were known to happily lambast and satirise any powerful figure they pleased, portray the battle as a success rather than a tragedy.
+        This analysis, in my opinion, fails to account for how Boru motivated the armies of Ireland to unite with him and fight such a formidable force without appealing to their sense of nationalist (? perhaps presumptuous to use such a word for the Irish medieval period) justice and ethnic resentment for the Norse, and why the Irish chroniclers, who were known to happily lambaste and satirise any powerful figure they pleased, portray the battle as a success rather than a tragedy.

 [^9]:   Diarmait Mac Murchada was deposed as King of Leinster by the High King of Ireland, and in an effort to to recover his kingdom, solicited military aid from Strongbow and initiated the Anglo-Norman invasion of Ireland, thus earning the epithet "Diarmait of the Foreigners" and general hatred.
         In fairness to the man, he had been robbed of his kingdom and couldn't have been expected to predict the next 800 years of history when he sought help to recover it.